-Timeshares are usually sold in weeks either yearly or every other year.
-There are many different programs that dictate how you can use your timeshare.
-We are going to discuss these topics.
+Timeshares are usually sold by timeshare companies in weeks either yearly or every other year.
+There are many different programs that dictate how you can use your timeshare under your timeshare ownership terms.
 We are going to discuss these topics.

 Fixed Week Timeshares

 Fixed Week means your week, either yearly or every other year, always falls on the same week of the year.
 There are 52 weeks in the calendar and you will see the week talked about as a number between 1 and 52.
 You can see our Timeshare calendar here to see what time your week falls on for any given year.
 The benefit of a Fixed Week is the guaranteed to have that week-For example, if you own week 5, you will use your timeshare the fifth week of the year, every year-Unlike the float week, which we will discuss next.

 Usually, there is a specific period of the year that your Floating Week can be used.
 This requires you to make a reservation for your resort for a week within your assigned floating period.
 If you do not make your reservation soon enough, there is a possibility that all the units will be taken for the week you are requesting, and you will have to look at a different week.
 We suggest that if you buy or rent a timeshare with a floating week, be prepared to book your reservation well in advance.

 Some resorts have gone to a Rotating week schedule.
 This type of ownership rotates the week you own each year based on a fixed year schedule.
 For example: if you are on a 3-year rotation and you have week 9, the following year you will have week 26.
 The third year of your rotation will be for week 43 and in the fourth year you would go back to week 9.